6.8 Media literacy and safe use of new media

 Media literacy through formal education

-Digital Strategy for Schools 2015-2020 Enhancing Teaching, Learning and Assessment (DES, 2015) recognises the need to provide media literacy education to primary and post-primary school.
+The Digital Strategy for Schools 2015-2020 Enhancing Teaching, Learning and Assessment (DES, 2015) recognises the need to provide media literacy education to primary and post-primary school.
+The Department of Education announced in April 2021 that the Department is in the process of developing a new Digital Strategy for Schools and will replace the previous strategy.

 At upper secondary level, media literacy is addressed through the optional subject Politics and Society.
 Students’ digital and media literacy skills are developed as they use technology for research and presentation purposes.